barbazul/1kfa/mod_guide_player.md

 ![An XP card](images/component_card_green_token.png){ width=2.5inch }

-Resolving flips is how players acquire experience points (XP) in 1kFA.
+Resolving flips is how players acquire experience points (XP).
 XP are a player's most important mechanical currency in the game.

 Some Deckahedron cards show an experience point symbol in the middle.
 These are XP cards.